feathery-org/slate/source/index.html.md

 based on the request body parameters.
 Otherwise, the user will be updated based on those parameters.

-The user API key will also be returned, which can be used for authenticating our React library for displaying forms.
+The user SDK key will also be returned, which can be used for authenticating the React library for displaying forms.

 ### HTTP Request